Xilinx/PYNQ/docs/source/10_creating_overlays.rst

 Using new overlays with GPIO
 -----------------------------------
-GPIO between the the Zynq PS and PL can be used by Python code as a control interface to overlays.
+GPIO between the Zynq PS and PL can be used by Python code as a control interface to overlays.
 The information about a GPIO is kept in the GPIO dictionary of an overlay.

 The following code can be used to get the dictionary for a bitstream: